OrensteinLab/DeepCRISTL/README.md

 | GCTTGCGATGCCGGTACATCCAAAAGGCCA | 0.0448409515847471 |
 | ... | ...

 To fine-tune on new data, place the datasets CSV file in `CRISPRon/tool data/datasets`.
-The CSV file should contain 2 columns: `30mer` and `mean_eff`, with `mean_eff` normalized between 0 and 1.
+The CSV file should contain two columns: `30mer` and `mean_eff`, with `mean_eff` normalized between 0 and 1.
 For a specific dataset file `D.csv`, use the following command:

 `python tool.py --action new_data --new_data_path D`

-Note that this will create a model with the same name as the fine-tune csv file.
+Note that this will create a model with the same name as the fine-tune CSV file.